GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The objective of the #acr("SSL") task is to predict the #acr("DoA") of the sound sources.
 Hence, the number of predictions outputted by an #acr("SSL") method can differ from situation to situation.
 We therefore decided to use a representation of this information that is agnostic to the number of sources.
-Having such a property is of great interest when training a Deep Neural Network.
+Such a property is of great interest when training a deep neural network.
-The latter can then have a fixed output while still being able to handle a various number of sources.
+The latter can then have a fixed output while still being able to handle a varying number of sources.
-The latter will be further denoted $n_s$.\
+The latter will be further denoted $n_s$.
 The set of #acr("DoA") values will noted $Theta = (theta_1, ..., theta_n_s)$.